 Define Keyboard Shortcuts in SQL Server Management Studio to Simplify T-SQL Commands

-Why don't you use SQL Server Management Studio Query Window keyboard shortcuts?
+Why don't you use SQL Server Management Studio Query Window keyboard shortcuts or Keyboard Query Shortcuts?

 Just highlight the SQL Server object name on Query Editor window and press shortcut keys.